 - Costly but covered by most insurance companies, including Medicare

 Systemic Radiation Therapy

-Xofigo® (Radium-223) was recently approved for the treatment of symptomatic bone metastases in men with CRPC.
+Xofigo® (Radium-223) was recently approved to treat symptomatic bone metastases in men with CRPC.

 - Improves survival in men with symptomatic bone metastases